Ark-Repoleved/BDroid_X/README.md

 ## Folder/.zip Structure

-Place each mod in its own folder under `mods/`.
+Place each mod in its own folder/.zip under `BD2_Mods/`.
 File names must match the asset names inside the Unity bundles the game uses.
 A typical layout looks like this.
-Using Darian: Prophetic Dream assets as an example here:
+Using Lathel: Dark Knight assets as an example here:

 ```
 BD2_Mods/
 |-- Lathel_IDLE/
-|   |-- char000101.skel (or .json)      # Spine skeleton
+|   |-- char000104.skel (or .json)      # Spine skeleton
-|   |-- char000101.atlas     # Atlas text
+|   |-- char000104.atlas     # Atlas text
-|   |-- char000101.png       # Texture(s)
+|   |-- char000104.png       # Texture(s)
 |
 |-- another_mod/
     |-- ...